 There are two kinds of hounds: those that hunt by sight and those that hunt by scent.
 Both are members of the AKC's Hound Group.
-From the short-legged Basset Hound to the tall and graceful Afghan Hound, every breed in this category has incredible endurance, bred into them for centuries in some cases, so that the would never give up the hunt.
-We made that endurance part of our language: to say that someone is hounding you means they are pursuing you relentlessly.
+From the short-legged Basset Hound to the tall and graceful Afghan Hound, every breed in this category has incredible endurance, bred into them for centuries in some cases, so that they would never give up the hunt.
+In honor of the hound, we've incorporated a well-known phrase into our everyday vernacular: to say that someone is hounding you means they are pursuing you relentlessly.
 That is precisely what hounds do.

 Today, many members of the Hound Group work in search and rescue, where their keen senses can make the difference between life and death.
-Law enforcement often relies on hounds to pursue criminals where machines and human abilities would never accomplish capture.
+Law enforcement often relies on hounds to pursue criminals where machines and human abilities would never accomplish the goal of the capture.

-In addition to their unique and wondrous gifts, the Hound Group can be excellent pets.
+In addition to its unique and wondrous gifts, the Hound Group can be excellent pets.